ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport SETTINGS can be updated during the lifetime of the HTTP/2 connection.
 Updated values take effect for new sessions once they have been acknowledged by the peer, as described in {{Section 6.5.3 of HTTP2}}.

-The initial flow control limits for a new session are determined by the most recently acknowledged SETTINGS values at the time the session is created.
+Because SETTINGS frames and their acknowledgements can be in flight when a CONNECT request or response is exchanged, the initial flow control limits for a new session are determined per-direction:

+* For SETTINGS sent by the server, the initial limits are those most recently acknowledged before the CONNECT request.
+* For SETTINGS sent by the client, the initial limits are those most recently acknowledged before the response accepting the session.

+Note that these may be older than the sender's most recent SETTINGS: values that were still unacknowledged when the CONNECT request or response was sent do not apply except to new sessions created after they are acknowledged.

 Sessions that are already established are not affected by changes to these SETTINGS, and their limits can only be updated using the corresponding flow control capsules.